Eco-school News October 2022

 With our Eco Schools status, the idea of recycling clothing fits in perfectly with Bosmere’s already extensive mission of saving energy and waste.
 Because of this, we held a Pre-Loved Winter Clothing and Uniform Event in school on Tuesday 4th October.
 We promoted this by Parentmail (see below).
 Our Eco Councillors helped on the day - click here for more photos.

 On 4th October, we completed our Environmental Review, working in small mixed groups of pupils in our Eco Club meeting.
-See below for a summary of the positive responses.
+See below for the completed Environmental Review and a summary of the positive responses.

 Recycled Pen Pots